Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging: Method

-where different coded apertures can be regarded as hardware-driven data augmentation treatments toward the hyperspectral data representation.
-The reconstruction model will be trained with the same mean squared loss privided in Eq.~\eqref{eq: mse} upon $\mathcal{D}^{\mathbf{M}_{1\sim K}}$.
-Previous attempts~\cite{wang2022modeling} demonstrated that jointly learning indeed brings performance boost for testing measurements upon $\mathbf{M}_k$.
-However, \texttt{Jointly train} only collects limited number of coded apertures, which empowers the robustness in a pure data-driven manner.
-The performance of reconstruction model on unseen coded apertures is still non-guaranteed.
-Besides, this method adopts a set of fixed learnable parameters to handle different hardware, failing to adaptively cope with the hardware discrepancies.
+where different coded apertures can be regarded as hardware-driven data augmentation treatments toward the hyperspectral data.
+The reconstruction model will be trained with the same mean squared loss provided in \eqref{eq: mse} upon $\mathcal{D}^{\mathbf{M}_{1\sim K}}$. \citep{wang2022modeling} demonstrated that jointly learning brings performance boost compared with single mask training (Fig.~\ref{fig: coverfig} \textit{right}).
+However, this method adopts a single well-trained model to handle coded apertures, failing to adaptively cope with the underlying discrepancies and thus, leading to compromised performances for different hardware.

 \textbf{Self-tuning}.
-Following \texttt{Jointly train}, recent work of \texttt{Self-tuning}~\cite{wang2022modeling} recognizes the coded aperture that plays the role of hyperprameter of the reconstruction network, and develops a hyper-net to explicitly model the posterior distribution of the coded aperture by observing $\mathcal{D}^{\mathbf{M}_{1\sim K}}$.
+Following \textit{Jointly train}, recent work of \textit{Self-tuning}~\citep{wang2022modeling} recognizes the coded aperture that plays the role of hyperprameter of the reconstruction network, and develops a hyper-net to explicitly model the posterior distribution of the coded aperture by observing $\mathcal{D}^{\mathbf{M}_{1\sim K}}$.
 Specifically, the hyper-net $h(\sigma; \mathbf{M}_k)$ approximates $P(\mathbf{M}|\mathcal{D}^{\mathbf{M}_{1\sim K}})$ by minimizing the Kullback–Leibler divergence between this posterior and a variational distribution $Q(\mathbf{M})$ parameterized by $\sigma$.
-Compared with \texttt{Jointly train}, \texttt{Self-tuning} learns to adapt to different coded apertures and appropriately calibrates the reconstruction network during training, even if there are unseen coded apertures.
-However, the variational Bayesian learning poses a strict distribution constraint to the sampled coded apertures, which limits the scope of \texttt{Self-tuning} under the practical setting.
-Besides, it requires an additional hyper-net for the calibration beyond the reconstruction, leading to burdensome computation overhead.
+Compared with \textit{Jointly train}, \textit{Self-tuning} learns to adapt to different coded apertures and appropriately calibrates the reconstruction network during training, even if there are unseen coded apertures.
+However, the variational Bayesian learning poses a strict distribution constraint to the sampled coded apertures, which limits the scope of \textit{Self-tuning} under the practical setting.